ceedee666/simple-iot-stack/README.md

 # Easy to use IoT Stack

 This repository contains the documentation for an easy to use IoT stack.
+The main goal ist to prvoide a IoT stack that students can ues out of the box without to much configuration effort.
+Furthermore, it should be able to deploy the stack on virtual machines hosted at one of the hyper scalers.
 [I](https://drumm.sh) created this repository for one of my lectures at the [FH Aachen](http://fh-aachen.de)

 ## Quickstart ⚡